watchly/docs/docs/data-shippers/elastic-beats.md

 ### Installation

-Vi the [Auditbeat download page](https://www.elastic.co/downloads/beats/auditbeat) to install Auditbeat on your system.
+Visit the [Auditbeat download page](https://www.elastic.co/downloads/beats/auditbeat) to install Auditbeat on your system.